Rimsha-S/End-to-end-sales-report-using-Power-BI/README.md

 After configuring the gateway we can set up a refresh time and day.

-As a final step we can create an app
+### As a final step we can create an app

 ![image](https://user-images.githubusercontent.com/105121789/214354208-40c5e24a-fe77-4f45-8068-039029632245.png)

 On the Content tab, you add the content from the workspace to the app.

 * Select Add content on the Content tab.
 * Select the contents that you want to add from the current workspace.
 * Create and manage audiences
-On the Audience tab, you create and manage audience groups within the app.
+* On the Audience tab, we can create and manage audience groups within the app.

 To create an audience, select New Audience.